-B. Interpretation of the Term "Foreign Like Product"
+2. Interpretation of the Term "Foreign Like Product"

-In the litigation on this issue, parties have generally raised two central arguments concerning the application of different definitions of the term "foreign like product," as noted above.
-First, they argued that the Department's use of aggregate data in calculating CV profit is a broad application of the term "foreign like product" that contravenes the more specific application of that term as contained in the definition under § 771(16).
-Second, they argued that the statutory definition in § 771(16) obligates the Department to first attempt to locate "identical" or "like" merchandise before using aggregated data for the CV-profit calculation.
+In their litigation, FAG and INA raised two central arguments concerning the application of different definitions of the term "foreign like product," as noted above.
+First, they argued that the Department's use of aggregate data in calculating CV profit is a broad application of the term "foreign like product" that contravenes the more specific application of that term as contained in the definition under section 771(16) of the Act.
+Second, they argued that the statutory definition in section 771(16) of the Act.
+Second, they argued that the statutory definition in section 771(16) of the Act obligates the Department to first attempt to locate "identical" or "like" merchandise before using aggregated data for the CV-profit calculation.
 We address both of these points below in addition to providing an explanation for the use of different definitions of the term "foreign like product."